Exponentially suppressed cosmological constant with enhanced gauge symmetry in heterotic interpolating models: Interpolating models with Wilson line

 \section{Interpolating models with Wilson line}

 The nine-dimensional interpolating models with the radius parameter $R$ in section \ref{sec2} do not give us a model with $N_F=N_B$ no matter how we adjust $R$.
 We need to increase the number of parameters in order to search for such a model.
-We will do so not by compactifying more dimensions but by compactifying one dimension with Wilson line.
-In other words, we generalize interpolating models by considering a twisted circle with a constant background.
+We can realize $N_F-N_B=0$ by compactifying more dimensions and adjusting the parameters of the compact manifold.
+For example, if the nine-dimensional model constructed in the previous example, in which $N_F-N_B=64$, are compactified on $(d-1)$-dimensional torus and the parameters of the torus are adjusted such that $ U(1)_{G,B}^{2d} $ is enhanced to $ U(1)_{G,B} ^{2d-r} \times G$, where $G$ is rank $r$ group which has eight non-zero roots, then we obtain interpolating models in which $N_F-N_B=0$.
+However, in this work, we will add one parameter by turning on Wilson line.
+In other words, we will generalize interpolating models by considering a twisted circle with a constant background.
 We expect that there are some conditions between parameters under which the gauge symmetry is enhanced as in Ref. \cite{New Heterotic String Theories in Uncompactified Dimensions $<$ 10,A Note on Toroidal Compactification of Heterotic String Theory,Toroidal Compactification of Nonsupersymmetric Heterotic Strings,A new twist on heterotic string compactifications}.
 In this section, we construct nine-dimensional interpolating models with two parameters by considering the compactification on a twisted circle with Wilson line.

 Let us write the uncompactified dimensions as $X^{\mu}~(\mu=0,\cdots,9)$ and the internal ones as $X^{I}_{L}~(I=1,\cdots,16)$ for a ten-dimensional heterotic string model, and compactify the $X^9$-direction on a twisted circle.
 Furthermore, we switch on a constant Wilson line background with the components of $\mu=9$ and $I=1$ by adding to the worldsheet action